 What does it measure?
-The number of times ECSU's liquid and expendable net assets covers its market participants, is a basic measure of financial health and assesses ECSU's ability to settle its debt obligations using only its available net assets as of a particular date
+The number of times ECSU's liquid and expendable net assets covers its aggregate debt

+- Why is it tracked?
+The ratio, which is widely tracked by rating agencies and other capital market participants, is a basic measure of financial health and assesses ECSU's ability to settle its debt obligations using only its available net assets as of a particular date - How is it calculated?
+The sum of (1) Adjusted Unrestricted Net Assets and (2) Restricted Expendable Net Assets divided by aggregate debt